Sexual violence in Finland: From January 2023

+Prior to January 2023

 The guidelines for sexual offenses was revised with a law that came into effect 1.
 January 1999.
 With this revision, sexual offenses were divided into three levels of graveness based on how severe the act is.
 The three levels are rape, aggravated rape and forcing someone to a sexual act.
 The revision also affects the cause of action.

 The sections below are translated from the Finnish Penal Code.

 Rape 1 § (27.6.2014/509)

 If a person forces someone into sexual intercourse by using violence or threat of violence, the person is to be convicted for rape.
 The convicted should receive a jail sentence of at least one and at most six years.

 It is also considered rape if the assaulter takes advantage of the victim being unconscious, sick, disabled, in a state of fear or if the victim is in any other way considered unable to defend themselves or to express their consent or the lack of consent.

 If some of the factors above are lacking evidence, the accused should be sentenced to at least four months or at most four years in prison.